Does Homeowners Insurance Cover Tree Damage?

 Standard homeowners insurance policies protect your home and unattached structures, such as fences and sheds, against a covered peril listed in your policy.
 Common perils are wind, rain, fire and lightning strikes.

-Your home insurance covers tree damage to your house when an otherwise healthy tree crashes into your home.
+Your home insurance covers tree damage to your house when a tree crashes into your home.

 High winds can easily topple trees onto your property.
 If a tree falls onto your home, you may need a tree removal service to take it from your property.

-Additionally, you may need to cover repairs to your home's structure.
-Here are some instances where standard homeowners insurance policies cover tree damage or debris removal.
+Additionally, you may need to cover repairs to your home's structure due to a falling tree.
+Here are some instances where standard homeowners insurance policies cover damage caused by a tree falling or debris removal.